 Personnel model elements

-The message definitions assume that information may be accessed from any of three starting points: personnel class, person, or qualification test specification, as identified by the dotted collections in Figure 17.
+The message definitions assume that information may be accessed from any of three starting points: personnel class, person, or test specification, as identified by the dotted collections in Figure 17.
+Personnel class and person implement the testable object <<interface>> class (See ISA 95.00.02 on the Operations Test Model).
+Personnel class property and person property implement the testable object property <<interface>> class.
+See clause 6.4 for the test specification transaction definitions.